-1. Introduction .
+1. Introductionp.
 2

-Activity Level Reporting .
+2. Psychosocial Oncology (PSO) Program Data Elements in ALRp.
 2

-IPORT

-2. Psychosocial Oncology Program Data Elements in ALR .
+3. PSO Wait Time Definition & Calculationp.
 3

-3. PSO Wait Times .
-3

-PSO Wait Time Definition & Calculation .
+4. PSO Wait Time Benchmarksp.
 4

-PSO Wait Time Benchmarks .
-4
+5. PSO Wait Time Frequently Asked Questions (FAQ)p.

-4. Family/Caregiver Support Visits .
 5

-Definition & Calculation .
-5

-5. Frequently Asked Questions .
+6. Case Scenariosp.
 7

-6. Case Scenarios 11
+7. Appendix:

-7. Appendix A - CCO Data Book: Data Elements Used by the PSO Program 14
+Appendix A - CCO Data Bookp.
+9

-1. Introduction
+Introduction

-This resource guide provides information on the data that is currently being collected through Activity Level Reporting (ALR) under the direction of the Cancer Care Ontario's Psychosocial Oncology (PSO) Program.
-Currently, the PSO program collects data in ALR to calculate wait times for seven of the eight specialized PSO disciplines and family/caregiver support visit volumes.

-This resource guide is intended to serve as an educational resource for PSO Regional Leads, their IT teams, and clinicians to aide them in the collection of the information required to accurately measure wait times and caregiver/family support visit volumes.
+This resource guide provides information on the data that is currently being collected through ALR under the direction of the Psychosocial Oncology (PSO) Program and how this information is being used to calculate PSO wait times.
+It is intended to serve as an educational resource for PSO Regional Leads, their IT teams, and clinicians to aide them in the collection of the information required to accurately measure wait times.